eflatmajor/the-moenster-monster/README.md

 # The Mönster Monster

-The Mönster Monster (mönster / moenster means pattern in Swedish)!
+The Mönster Monster (mönster / moenster means pattern in Swedish).

+So, this is "The Pattern Monster"!

 This is just some code that generates pretty patterns (generative art).